wjshark/Notes_On_Things/Houdini_Particles.md

 ```
 ## 10. Align particle to velocity
 - outside of popnet
-  - append a atribdelete and delete 'orient N' to keep things clean
+  - append an attribdelete and delete 'orient N' to keep things clean
   ```
   @N = @v;
   ```